Introduction: The Household Informer

 I wanted a small case to mount the circuit board, and I found a used surface mount RJ45 Box that is just the right size for my project.
 I installed the LEDs and the reset button so that they would extend up through the top of the case - this means that the case can be removed without any connecting wires.

 This is the unfortunately the most time consuming part – running a pair of wires out to your mailbox may be a bit of a hassle.
 I would recommend using either a twisted pair or shielded cable.
 This will reduce any stray electromagnetic fields from causing an induced current in your wiring which would upset the microcontroller.
 I had a sufficient run of coaxial cable on hand, so that's what I used.

 My mailbox is at the end of my driveway - perhaps 40 feet from the house.
 I was fortunate in that when I had my driveway re-paved, I ran the wire under the concrete before it was poured, so that saved me a lot of digging.

 Then there is the matter of the wiring through the house which may also be time consuming.

 Hummm.... perhaps a wireless solution...

 Step 4: Source Code

-.PDE files are Arduino source code files - It's almost identical to 'C'.
+.PDE files are Arduino source code files (they call them 'sketches' for some reason) - It's almost identical to 'C'.